sltoboso88/houses_project/readme.md

       - sklearn
       - scipy

-## Clean Process
+## Data Cleaning Process

-  - **Values Validation**: Some columns had some invalid values, for instance longitude had -1.000000e+18 as value, so we drop all the not valid values.
-Also other columns had valid values but followed by special characters as *?*, so we had removed those specials characters.
+  - **Values Validation**: Some columns had some invalid values, for instance longitude had -1.000000e+18 as value, so I dropped all the invalid values.
+Also, some other columns had valid values that were followed by special characters, such as *?*, so I removed those special characters too.

   - **Outliers**: The columns total\_rooms, total\_bedrooms, population,
     households, median\_house\_income and median\_house\_value had
-    outliers, in this case because we had enough data, we just drop them.
+    outliers, in this case because I had enough data, I dropped them.

   - **Missing Values**: The column total\_bedroom had 180 missing
-    values, for filling them we found the mean of population per bedrooms (3), and the mean of population per rooms (5).
-For filling each missing value we made a ration between population per bedroom and rooms in each row.
+    values, to populate them I found the mean population per bedroom (3), and the mean population per room (5).
+I used these mean ratios to estimate the total number of bedrooms in each of these locations, and then took the average of these two estimates to populate the missing values.

-  - **Cross validation**: In this case we only did one cross validation around the number of people per bedroom.
-In the west coast of USA the maximum number of people allow to live in a rent bedroom are 2, the mean of population per bedroom was 3, so we decide to drop all the rows with more than 6 persons per bedroom.
+  - **Cross validation**: In this case I only performed one cross validation for the number of people per bedroom.
+In the west coast of USA the maximum number of people allowed to live in a rented bedroom is 2, the mean of population per bedroom was 3, so I decided to drop all the rows with more than 6 persons per bedroom.
+Even with this approach I allowed for the possibility to breach the law by several people per bedroom.

 ## Some useful plots from the data set:

-  - The median\_house\_value, change a lot according to ocean\_proximity.
-The median\_house\_value in land is the lowest and the median\_house\_value is the highest in the islands.
+  - The median\_house\_value, varies a lot according to ocean\_proximity.
+The median\_house\_value inland is the lowest and the median\_house\_value is the highest in the islands.

 <img src="images/ocean_proximity_house_value.png" width="408" />

-  - The median\_house\_income change a lot between the house inland and the houses closer to the ocean or beach.
-But here is particulary interesting see how the median income in the houses located in the islands are very low even when they have the most expensive houses.
+  - The median\_house\_income changes a lot between the inland houses and the houses closer to the ocean or beach.
+But it is particulary interesting to see how the median income in the houses located on the islands is very low even when they have the most expensive houses.
     The reason for this could be that in the island most of the population are retired and probably the normal income that they have isn’t very high.